docker/cli/man/docker-build.1.md

 PATH | URL | -

 # DESCRIPTION
+**docker build** uses BuildKit by default.
+The flags listed in this page include options that only apply to the legacy builder.
+For the current BuildKit option set, see **docker buildx build**(1).

 This will read the Dockerfile from the directory specified in **PATH**.
 It also sends any other files and directories found in the current directory to the Docker daemon.
 The contents of this directory would